AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

     <pre>
     <span><span class="sign">0</span> <span class="exponent">01111111111</span> <span class="mantissa">0000000000000000000000000000000000000000000000000000</span> = 1</span>
     <span><span class="sign">1</span> <span class="exponent">10000000000</span> <span class="mantissa">0000000000000000000000000000000000000000000000000000</span> = -2</span>
-    <span><span class="sign">0</span> <span class="exponent">01111111000</span> <span class="mantissa">1000000000000000000000000000000000000000000000000000</span> = 0.01171875</span>
+    <span><span class="sign">0</span> <span class="exponent">01111111000</span> <span class="mantissa">0101101111110000101010000111010000100111111100000001</span> = 2.7182818</span>
-    <span><span class="sign">0</span> <span class="exponent">111111111</span> <span class="mantissa">1000000000000000000000000000000000000000000000000000</span> = NaN</span>
+    <span><span class="sign">0</span> <span class="exponent">11111111111</span> <span class="mantissa">1000000000000000000000000000000000000000000000000000</span> = NaN</span>
-    <span><span class="sign">0</span> <span class="exponent">111111111</span> <span class="mantissa">0000000000000000100000000000000000100000000000000000</span> = NaN</span>
+    <span><span class="sign">0</span> <span class="exponent">11111111111</span> <span class="mantissa">1000000000000000100000000000000000100000000000000000</span> = NaN</span>
-    <span><span class="sign">1</span> <span class="exponent">111111111</span> <span class="mantissa">1111100000000000000000000000000000000000000000000000</span> = NaN</span>
+    <span><span class="sign">1</span> <span class="exponent">11111111111</span> <span class="mantissa">0101101111110000101010000111010000100111111100000001</span> = NaN</span>
 </pre>
 </figure>

-As you can see from these examples NaN can be encoded in many different ways.
+As you can see from the last three examples NaN can be encoded in many different ways.
 Any double whose exponent bits are all 1s is treated as Not a Number.

-But there are actually two types of NaNs.
+There are actually two kinds of NaNs.
 If the most significant bit of the mantissa is 0, then this is a signaling NaN [sNaN].
-IEEE 754 specifies that the CPU may raise an exception if an sNaN is used in certain operations.
-If the most significant mantissa bit is a 1, wellsir you’ve got yourself a quiet NaN [qNaN].
-QNaNs are more common than sNaNs.
-They are produced when the result of an operation is not a number.
-And, most importantly for NaN boxing, qNaNs do not raise an exception.
+IEEE 754 specifies that the CPU may [raise an exception](https://www.geeksforgeeks.org/interrupts-and-exceptions/) if an sNaN is used in certain operations.
+If the most significant mantissa bit is a 1, wellsir you’ve got yourself a quiet NaN [qNaN].  qNaNs are produced when the result of an operation is not a number.
+And, most importantly for NaN boxing, qNaNs do not raise an exception, so we are free to (ab)use them without causing our program to crash.

-IEEE 754 suggests that the mantissa of a qNaN should, *by means left to the implementer’s discretion*, contain diagnostic information.
-We will instead use the mantissa to pass around type data and value data.
-Before I give an example of how one might implement NaN boxing, I am going to provide a motivation for why one might want this solution over others.
+IEEE 754 suggests that the mantissa of a qNaN should, by means left to the implementer’s discretion, contain diagnostic information.
+We can instead use the mantissa to pass around our type and value information.

 All the code examples below are written in C, since that’s the language in which I’m implementing my Lisp.
-I’m going to assume the reader has a little familiarity with that language and with the concept of [bitmasking](https://en.wikipedia.org/wiki/Mask_(computing)).
+I’m going to assume the reader has a little familiarity with that language and with the concept of [bitmasking](https://en.wikipedia.org/wiki/Mask_(computing))

 # Why would anyone want to touch a NaN’s bits?

-In a dynamically typed language type information must be stored as code is parsed.
-As I mentioned above, one way to do this is by storing type data and value data separately, which implies some kind of structure.
-The most efficient such structure is a *tagged union*.
-Consider this example:
+One way to store type information and values together is to use a *tagged union*.
+Consider the following example:

 ```c
 struct Expression {